 Biomimetic and smart waterproof breathable textiles

 Inspired by nature, biomimetic fabrics are designed to mimic the structure and function of naturally occurring materials and processes.
-The advent of many discoveries and inventions have stemmed from observing and imitating natural processes and mechanisms.
+The advent of many discoveries and inventions has stemmed from observing and imitating natural processes and mechanisms.
 The producers of biomimetic fabrics often draw inspiration from biology and try to find practical applications and/or develop outdoor products in the field of high-performance and functional textiles.

 Main properties of waterproof and breathable textiles